 The only legitimate uses of this step are these:

 Note that no other events will be raised for a mod until it has finished this step.

 This step runs for all mods if the save's mod configuration has changed.
-The configuration is considered to be different when the major game version or any mod version changed, when any mod is added or removed, when a startup setting has changed, or when any prototypes have been added or removed, or when a migration was applied.
+The configuration is considered to be different when the game version or any mod version changed, when any mod was added or removed, when a startup setting has changed, when any prototypes have been added or removed, or when a migration was applied.

 During it, their LuaBootstrap::on_configuration_changed handler is called, allowing them to make changes or adjustments to their internal data structures.
 To that end, global can be accessed and modified at will.
 Mods also have full access to the game object, enabling any change to the game state that they deem appropriate.